 My biggest joy these days is getting to connect with Moms like you!

 I feel so honored and grateful to now spend my days helping others on the Waldorf homeschooling journey.
 I am committed to helping parents find their own way, to create a homeschooling plan that is just right for them.
+If you’re looking for homeschooling support, you can find out more about What I Offer here.

 As for my own family, we are all spread out geographically too far for this Mama’s taste!